The History of Hannah’s Haven

 In 1958, a young pastor from Pennsylvania named David Wilkerson traveled to New York City to seek out the young people involved in the gang wars he had been reading about in magazines and newspapers.
 After finding them he miraculously established a rapport that revealed that the gang members had a wide range of problems ranging from homosexuality and prostitution to hardcore drug addiction.
 This relationship between the “street veterans” and the young preacher led to the formation of the first Teen Challenge at 416 Clinton Street in Brooklyn, which is described in detail in his book, The Cross and the Switchblade.

-Since its beginning, Teen Challenge centers have founded their programs on the teachings of Jesus Christ.
+Since its beginning, Adult & Teen Challenge centers have founded their programs on the teachings of Jesus Christ.
 These Biblical truths have physically, mentally, emotionally and spiritually unchained the lives of thousands of addicts.
-Instead of ‘dope’ pushers, Teen Challenge ministries are serving as ‘hope’ pushers.
-As their personal testimony, Teen Challenge students often claim the scripture, “I have plans to give you hope and a future.”
+Instead of ‘dope’ pushers, Adult & Teen Challenge ministries are serving as ‘hope’ pushers.
+As their personal testimony, Adult & Teen Challenge students often claim the scripture, “I have plans to give you hope and a future.”
 (Jeremiah 29:11, NIV)

 Hannah’s Haven Dedication